Heuristic Quality Coefficients for Interferometric Phase Linking: Introduction

-Among the most established methods are the Small Baseline Subset (SBAS) method~\cite{berardino2002new}; phase triangulation (PT) approaches such as those proposed by Monti-Guarnieri and Tebaldini~\cite{montiguarnieri2008exploitation}, Ferretti et al.~\cite{ferretti2011new}, and Cao et al.~\cite{cao2015mathematical}; and eigendecomposition-based methods such as EMI~\cite{ansari2018efficient} and CAESAR~\cite{fornaro2015caesar}.
-Sequential estimators~\cite{ansari2017sequential,mirzaee2023non} extend these approaches to large-scale datasets by processing subsets of the data stack, which can improve scalability and allow efficient incorporation of new acquisitions.
+Among the most established methods are the small baseline subset (SBAS) method~\cite{berardino2002new,schmidt2003time}; phase triangulation (PT) approaches such as those proposed by Monti-Guarnieri and Tebaldini~\cite{montiguarnieri2008exploitation}, Ferretti et al.~\cite{ferretti2011new}, and Cao et al.~\cite{cao2015mathematical}; and methods based on eigendecomposition (ED) such as CAESAR~\cite{fornaro2015caesar} and EMI~\cite{ansari2018efficient}.
+More recently, Bai et al.~\cite{bai2023lamie} proposed LaMIE for phase estimation from large-dimensional coherence matrices.
+Sequential estimators~\cite{ansari2017sequential,mirzaee2023non} extend these approaches to large-scale datasets by sequentially processing subsets of the data stack, which can improve scalability and allow efficient incorporation of new acquisitions.

-These methods face a common challenge: when applied with relaxed constraints, the resulting phase estimates may appear smooth yet be physically meaningless in strongly decorrelated areas.
-Consequently, robust criteria are needed to evaluate the reliability of phase linking outputs and to determine whether a given DS pixel should be included in subsequent processing.
-Previous works have introduced different quality indicators to address this issue.
+PL is typically embedded in a longer DS-InSAR processing chain, where only pixels deemed reliable are carried forward to deformation analysis and geophysical interpretation.
+This makes reliability assessment a central practical step: for a chosen PL method, one needs a scalar indicator that reflects whether the resulting estimate at a pixel is sufficiently supported by the data to warrant inclusion.
+Several reliability indicators have been proposed to support such decisions.
+For maximum-likelihood PL, Fisher-information-based covariance estimates can provide uncertainty measures~\cite{zwieback2022reliable}.
+However, no analogous, generally applicable uncertainty quantification is available for non-ML methods.
 Ferretti et al.~\cite{ferretti2011new} proposed a phase residual metric for filtering unreliable points in the SqueeSAR framework.
 Samiei-Esfahany et al.~\cite{samieiesfahany2016phase} incorporated the same metric into their integer least squares estimator and Even and Schulz~\cite{even2018insar} discussed refining it with coherence-based weighting.
-Ansari et al.~\cite{ansari2018efficient} derived a different indicator based on the eigenstructure of the coherence matrix.
-However, these criteria are typically tied to specific methods and no unifying framework has been proposed that can generalize across the different classes of phase linking algorithms.
-Moreover, the scale of these indicators is not normalized and typically depends on the number of acquisitions, which complicates thresholding and comparison across datasets.
+Ansari et al.~\cite{ansari2018efficient} proposed an indicator derived from the eigenstructure of the coherence matrix in the EMI framework.
+While effective within their respective settings, these indicators are typically formulated only for the specific estimators in which they were introduced, and their scale depends on the number of acquisitions and the sample size, which complicates threshold selection across different scenarios.